skills17/euroskills-web-development-2023/src/modules/module-a/INSTRUCTIONS.md

 For each page, some example text and more are provided in the media files.
 However, not all the provided material has to be used.

-The following pages have to be implemented.
+The following pages must be implemented.

 ### Home Page